Academic Catalog

 Description

 Fifth-year course of the Plumbing and Pipefitting Apprenticeship program.
-This course provides students with a working knowledge of advanced drawing, plumbing layout and building detailing.
-Practical field knowledge of plumbing duties, processes, objectives and code callouts is covered in-depth.
+This course provides students with a working knowledge of advanced drawing, plumbing layout, and building detailing.
+Practical field knowledge of piping duties, processes, objectives, and code callouts is covered in-depth.

 Course Objectives